Special Vehicles in MarylandCompare Car Insurance Quotes in 3 Steps

 Office Trailers and Mobile Homes

-If your office trailer or mobile home doesn't exceed 35 feet in length, you are exempt from Maryland registration laws.
+If your office trailer or mobile home doesn't exceed 35 feet in length, you may be exempt from Maryland registration laws.

 If you're handy enough to make your own trailer, you can register and title it with title application.
 You will have to provide two photos of the trailer from the side and from the rear.
 If MVA approves your application, you'll receive a Vehicle Identification Number (VIN) for the trailer.